sindresorhus/meow/readme.md

 <del>If it's an array each item will be a line.</del>
 *(Still supported, but you should use a template literal instead.)*

-If you don't specify anything, it will still show the package.json `"description"`.
+The description will be shown above your help text automatically.

-Set it to `false` to disable it all together.
+Set it to `false` to disable it altogether.

 ##### version